neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/sparsify-from-scratch-readme.md

 Many inference runtimes accept ONNX as the input format.

 SparseML provides an export script that you can use to create a `model.onnx` version of your trained model.
-The export process is modified such that the quantized and pruned models are corrected and folded properly.
-Point the `--weights` argument points to your trained model.
+The export process ensures that the quantized and pruned models are corrected and folded properly.

 ```
 python3 export.py --weights runs/train/exp/weights/last.pt